|Where:||Egremont, Cumbria. Gurning Championship held at the Market Hall.|

 |Time:||Fair events from about 10 am.
 Gurning 6pm onwards|

 Egremont Crab Fair has nothing to do with crustaceans – it’s named after the crab apples which are seasonal in September.
 Apples are still thrown at noon from a lorry on Main Street, but they are ordinary eating apples instead of the less palatable crabs.
 The fair can trace its history back to the Thirteenth Century – the only years without a fair were during the two world wars- so it has a remarkable pedigree.
-There are numerous traditional fair events including flower and vegetable shows, equestrian events, boundary riding, races , climbing the greasy pole, hound trails and Cumberland wrestling and some more unusual competitions such as pipe smoking (held on the Friday night), pigs bladder football, dialect singing, hunting horn blowing and the famous World Gurning Championship, in which people compete to pull the most hideous face through a braffin (horse-collar).
+There are numerous traditional fair events including flower and vegetable shows, equestrian events, boundary riding, races , climbing the greasy pole, hound trails and Cumberland wrestling and some more unusual competitions such as pipe smoking (held on the Friday night), pigs bladder football in some years, dialect singing, hunting horn blowing and the famous World Gurning Championship, in which people compete to pull the most hideous face through a braffin (horse-collar).

 Click here for the event website : http://www.egremontcrabfair.com/